rucub100/cloudfront-standard-logs-insights/README.md

 ## Sync the logs from an S3 bucket

-Use the `sync.sh` script or the AWS CLI to copy the log files from S3 into a `.logs` folder.
+Use the `sync.sh logs.example.com` script or the AWS CLI to copy the log files from S3 into a `.logs` folder.

 ## Development